 ** UPCOMING WEST VIRGINIA HAMFESTS

-If you organization is conducting a Hamfest in West Virginia, please be sure to let the League know ASAP.
-Contact Gail Iannone, email@example.com.
+If your organization is conducting a Hamfest in West Virginia, please Be sure to let the League know ASAP.

 ** CLUB PROGRAM?